Welcome to Frieda’s Desserts in Cincinnati.

 Proper tea is served in either our Crystal Room, with it’s chandeliers and elegant surroundings, or our Courtyard Room may be reserved for small gatherings or parties of up to 16.
 Reservations are required to enjoy our meal service of tea, scones, muffins and savories, tea sandwiches, and desserts.
 The price is $16, and includes tax but not gratuity.

-Located in a Historic Building, formerly a stop for the Inter Urban Train called the CDM, which ran from Columbus, Delaware, & Marion.
+The Warehouse Italian Dinners in Marion is located in an historic building, formerly a stop for the Inter Urban Train called the CDM, which ran between Columbus, Delaware, & Marion.
 This unique glazed brick building was converted into a restaurant in 1994, and is now The Warehouse, Italian Dinners, filled with unique antique decor, and a homey atmosphere.

 At The Warehouse, you can treat yourself to the delicious, authentic Italian food of the Old World.
 Taste sauces and food prepared from scratch in our kitchens just like Mama would have made.
 Let them pour you a glass of wine and bring you your favorite meal.
 At The Warehouse, you can step back in time to when things were a little simpler and there was always time for great food, family, & friends.

-Close Quarters is located at (Map It) 31953 Lake Road in Avon Lake, Ohio.
+Close Quarters – the world’s smallest bar – is located at (Map It) 31953 Lake Road in Avon Lake, Ohio.
 Be sure to confirm their hours by calling 440-933-5217 just to make sure you’re not greeted by a sign on the door that reads, “Gone Fishin’!”

 Excerpt from a past edition of OhioTraveler